sbalmt/xcheme/README.md

 ## Packages

-See each package index for more information.
+See each package for more information.

 - [Core](./packages/core#get-started) - Where the magic happens.
 - [Lang](./packages/lang#get-started) - Woah, a language for building languages.